Creating Beautiful Smile Since 1995

-When you have braces it’s very important to brush and floss after every meal in order to keep your teeth and gums healthy throughout your treatment.
-If you need help choosing the right toothbrush, toothpaste, and dental floss, please ask us and we can help you choose the right products for your teeth and your appliance.
+When you have braces, it’s very important to brush and floss after every meal in order to keep your teeth and gums healthy throughout your treatment.
+If you need help choosing the right toothbrush, toothpaste, and dental floss in Pickering, ON, please ask us and we can help you choose the right products for your teeth and your appliance.

 Flossing: Step 1